-LCP policies support protection of existing public coastal
+LCP policies support protection of existing public coastal accessways.

-accessways.
 Policies are designed to protect public rights of access where acquired through use (where prescriptive rights may exist), as well as accessways that are managed as part of existing parks and recreation areas.
 LCP policies also address restoration of existing public coastal accessways that may become degraded through use, as well as the protection of existing coastal access where it might be affected by construction of new shoreline protective devices (e.g., seawalls).

 Opportunities for creating new public coastal accessways are limited in Marin County, given that much of the ocean shoreline is already under public ownership.
 Nevertheless, LCP policies support the creation of new opportunities for public access to and along the shoreline.
-Key elements of the LCP require the provision of public access in new development projects on private land, where warranted and where consistent with other resources.
+Key elements of the LCP require the provision of public access in new development projects on private land, where warranted and where consistent with the protection of other coastal resources.
 Additional policies encourage acquisition of public coastal accessways through a variety of means, including public purchase and voluntary donation.

-C-PA-1 Public Coastal Access.
-Support and encourage the enhancement of public access opportunities to the coast, in conformance with Sections 30210 through 30214 of the Coastal Act.
-(PC app.
-9/19/11, 11/23/09)
+C-PA-I Public Coastal Access.
+Support and encourage the enhancement of public access opportunities to and along the coast, including in conformance with Sections 30210 through 30214 of the Coastal Act.